zhongqin0820/zhongqin0820.github.io/source/_posts/develop/web_hello_world.md

 - [x] 2019/06/21: [add link exchange widget](https://www.jianshu.com/p/43eb0819f51a) in the sidebar section
 - [x] 2019/06/21: refine the about page
 - [x] 2019/06/24: correct rss feed by modifying _config.yml
-- [x] 2019/06/28: replace the donation, since it is irrelevance to the site, not change the update time
+- [x] 2019/06/28: replace the donation & modify the copyright time in the footer section, since it is irrelevance to the site's design, not change the update time
+- [x] 2019/06/30: stash some posts, especially those with useless/irrelevance information

 # TODO
 - [ ] ~~willing to add web ad?~~